ThisIsManta/high-standard/README.md

 # high-standard

 ESLint configuration generation for JavaScript/TypeScript.

-`postinstall` hook script is run whenever you install this module through `npm install high-standard` or `yarn add high-standard`.
+Installing this module through `npm install high-standard` or `yarn add high-standard` command also installs `eslint`, parsers, and its required plugins.
+Therefore, installing other them manually are redundant.

-The script generates _.eslintrc.json_ file alongside your _package.json_.
+Running `high-standard` command will generate _.eslintrc.json_ file alongside your _package.json_.

+Upgrading this module requires you to re-run `high-standard` command manually to overwrite _.eslintrc.json_.

 Please see [_index.js_](index.js) for how ESLint rules are configured.